 After successfully testing your portal from head to toe and fixing the found bugs, if any, it’s time for the final deployment.

 Production is the live environment of the web portal and now it is the responsibility of the administrator to manage the portal using weblogic portal administration console.
 In this stage the portal is live to audience and hence managed by the site administrator who performs tasks like making incremental updates to metadata, managing the content on the portal, and web assets using automated scripts.

-After the portal is live to audience and it is working properly, it is further managed by the administrator who has repeat the back and forth process of portal development cycle again and again.
-Portal development tools help manage WebLogic Portal applications and resources
+After the portal is live to audience and it is working properly, it is further managed by the administrator who has to repeat the back and forth process of portal development cycle.
+You can make use of specific portal development tools to help manage WebLogic portal applications and resources